-Join Peggy Fisher for an in-depth discussion in this video Valid arguments, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Valid arguments, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] In discrete math, it's important…to understand what makes a valid argument.…An argument consists of a sequence…of propositions, called hypotheses.…They're followed by a final proposition,…called the conclusion.…All propositions are either true or false.…But when dealing with arguments,…it's important to note that an argument…is either valid or invalid.…Let's take a look at determining argument validity.…An argument is valid if the conclusion is true…whenever all the hypotheses are true.…

 Otherwise, it's considered invalid.…An argument form contains one or more hypotheses…and one conclusion, usually written in this format:…proposition one, proposition two,…all the way down to proposition n,…and at the n we'll have three dots…which represents therefore, see our conclusion.…So in this case, p1, p2, to pn…all have to be true at the same time…the conclusion is true, then the argument is valid.…